 I always say that cooking isn’t hard, it just takes practice.
 I would be lying if I said all my recipes turned out amazing… just ask my mom and one of my best friends – they were my true Guinea pigs at the beginning.
 Some of those dishes did NOT work out!
-My husband is my food critic now, although he says everything I make is good (not sure if he’s just saying that to stay out of the dog house).
+My husband is my food critic now, although, he says everything I make is tasty… not sure if he’s just saying that to stay out of the dog house.

-Just to be clear, I don’t always cook crazy recipes.
+Just to be clear, I don’t always cook crazy complex recipes.
 I have my standard recipes I circle through, but I’ve been told that my “standard” recipes are not the norm.
-One of my favourite memories was a time when I was in a store in the cooking isle.
+One of my favourite memories was a time when I was in a store in the kitchen isle.
 There were two ladies next to me looking at a box of a pots and pans.
-You know on the box there is always a picture of food.
-Anyways this box had a picture of seared salmon with potatoes and asparagus.
+There are always pictures of food on the boxes and this box had a picture of seared salmon with potatoes and asparagus.
 One lady was like “Who even cooks like that?” and without hesitation I just turned and said “I do”.
-Those ladies gave me the weirdest look… I guess they don’t cook like that… Yeah it was pretty funny.
+Those ladies gave me the weirdest look… I guess they don’t cook salmon with potatoes and asparagus… Yeah it was pretty funny.

 How is started